Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The latest postcode level ATO data for financial year 2023 indicates that Wamberal had a median income among taxpayers of $57,465 and an average of $86,724.
+As per AreaSearch's latest postcode level ATO data released for financial year ending June 2023, the suburb of Wamberal's median income among taxpayers is $57,465.
+The average income in Wamberal is $86,724.
 Nationally, these figures are extremely high compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth since financial year 2023, current estimates for September 2025 would be approximately $62,556 (median) and $94,408 (average).
-According to the 2021 Census figures, household incomes rank at the 88th percentile with a weekly income of $2,407.
-The earnings profile shows that the $1,500 - 2,999 bracket dominates with 27.8% of residents (1,978 people).
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Wamberal would be approximately $62,556 (median) and $94,408 (average) as of September 2025.
+According to the Census conducted in August 2021, household incomes in Wamberal rank exceptionally at the 88th percentile with a weekly income of $2,407.
+The earnings profile shows that the majority of residents, specifically 27.8% or 1,978 people, fall within the $1,500 - $2,999 bracket.
+This aligns with regional trends where this cohort represents 30.9%.
 Economic strength is evident through 40.1% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 Housing accounts for 14.3% of income.
-Strong earnings rank residents within the 88th percentile for disposable income and the area's SEIFA income ranking places it in the 9th decile.
+Strong earnings rank residents within the 88th percentile for disposable income.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income